 The food here is excellent and we were blown away by how good the quality is.
 We had one of the best burgers on property here, as well as amazing steak, even when it’s not the expensive cuts.
 The price-quality ratio is one of the best at Disney World which makes Steakhouse 71 a winner!

-What to Get: If you are going at lunch, try the Stackhouse Burger which is piled high with pork belly and smothered in cheese!
-Any of the steaks are awesome, even the hanger steak melts in your mouth!
+What to Get: If you are going at lunch, try the Stack Burger which is piled high with pork belly and smothered in cheese!
+Any of the steaks are awesome, we prefer the filet mignons as our favorite!
 For appetizers, try the Bacon & Eggs, a classic holdover from The Wave.
 For dessert, the Steakhouse 71 Chocolate Cake is the most impressive and a must for chocolate lovers!

 Is It Kid-Friendly?: Yes.
 The decor is casual and not stuffy at all.
 The menu has a ton of things for kids including a filet which is delicious!